wtsi-hgi/cookie-monster/README.md

 ```

 #### Rules
-Rules have a matching criteria (the precondition) to which cookies are compared to determine if any action should be
+Rules have a matching criteria (a precondition) to which Cookies are compared to determine if any action should be
 taken.
-If matched, the rule specifies an action for the cookie that can indicate that notification receivers should be
+If matched, the rule specifies an action, which can define a set of notifications that are to be broadcast to
-informed and whether further processing of the cookie is required.
-The order in which rules are evaluated is determined
+all Notification Receivers and whether further processing of the Cookie is required.
+The order in which rules are
-by their priority.
+evaluated is determined by their priority.

 ##### Changing rules on-the-fly
-If ``RuleSource`` is being used by your ``ProcessorManager`` to attain the rules that are followed by ``Processor``
+If ``RuleSource`` is being used by your ``ProcessorManager`` to attain the rules that are evaluated by ``Processor``
 instances, it is possible to dynamically changes the rules used by the Cookie Monster for future jobs (jobs already
 running will continue to use the set of rules that they had when they were started).